HOME-programming-pub/mkcert-docker/README.md

 ./gen/rootCA-key.pem
 ./gen/rootCA.pem
 ```
 Adapt the addresses as needed by changing the value of the host variable.
-Note that the file names of the first to files will then change.
+Note that the file names of the first two files will then change.

 ## Certificate Installation
 To make the certifcates work, they need to be configured in your application (1) while the rootCA needs to be installed in a (local) CA trust store of your browser or OS (2).
 The step (2) may be ommitted, however, then the certificate will be untrusted.